As Irma Inches Closer to Florida, Remember These Safety Tips

 Predicting the exact path and speed of a hurricane can be tricky.
 Never assume you know exactly what's going to happen, when the storm will hit, or when it's over.
 If you have a battery-operated or crank radio, or an Internet connection, stay updated on the latest weather report.
 Always wait for an expert to give you further emergency instructions and to let you know when it's safe.

-As one of South Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities and remedies.
 We are highly experienced in handling hurricane-related insurance cases and, in many cases, we can do so without cost to you.
 Fees and expenses are frequently paid by the insurance company, so nothing comes out of the money you are awarded.
 Whether you have a storm surge, wind damage, roof damage or water penetration insurance claim on your residential or commercial property, we are prepared to fight for you against insurance companies that have wrongfully denied or delayed claims or failed to sufficiently cover the loss.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us for a free consultation by calling 305-964-8644 or filling out a case evaluation form.

 Categories: